Does it feel like you have done everything right, yet your website still isn’t showing up in search results?

 2 Ensure Your Post, Page & Website DO Not Have The Noindex Attribute Present

 There is a possibility that even a small-overlooked detail can leave a big impact.

-Googlebot visits a site in order to determine which pages are either nofollow or no-index.
+Googlebot visits a site in order to determine which pages are either index or no-index.
 In other words, It informs the search engines about the pages that they can visit and the pages that they can’t visit.

 3 Check Your WordPress Global Settings

 If there is noindex, then check the global settings at WordPress Dashboard > Rank Math > Titles & Meta > Posts/Pages/Products/CPTs.

 Also, ensure the Discourage Search engines… option is not enabled at WordPress Dashboard > Settings > Reading